reactioncommerce/cli/test_plan.md

 1. If you stopped it, start the api server again by running `reaction develop api` again from the directory you created
 2. Open a new terminal window
-3. Execute `reaction create-profile storefront my-storefront`
+3. Execute `reaction create-project storefront my-storefront`
 4. Verify that the project was created
 5. Change to that directory
 6. Run `reaction develop storefront`.
 Ensure you get a message saying you need to run `npm install`